-Bridge benefit: A temporary benefit provided to employees who retire prior to the age when unreduced CPP benefits begin.
+Bridge benefit: A temporary benefit provided to employees who retire before the age of 65.
 It is paid when you retire from your participating employer before age 65 (even if you collect an early CPP pension).
 The bridge benefit is payable until the earlier of age 65 or your passing.